Part 1: Legislative framework

 One of the main prohibitions is that of late payments to the suppliers based on the respective 30 and 60 days terms set by the laws.
 In addition, it is prohibited for the buyer to:

-- to unilaterally change the terms of the contract regarding the frequency, method, place, time, volume, quality standards, payment terms, prices, certain services provided to the supplier;
+• to unilaterally change the terms of the agreement regarding the frequency, method, place, time, volume, quality standards, payment terms, prices, certain services provided to the supplier;

 Also, without prior written agreement, it is prohibited for the buyer to:

-- demand the costs of applying discounts (when selling through sales promotion measures), of advertising, of marketing, of renovation of sales premises.
+• demand the costs of applying discounts (when selling through sales promotion measures), advertising, marketing and renovation of sales premises.

 The Law is monitored by the Agency on Rural Business and Market Development.
 The fine imposed might be up to 0,7% of the company’s turnover, except for the infringements related to elate payments to the supplier for which the fine might be up to 20% from overdue debt.